Cannabigerol (CBG) Overview, Uses & Benefits

 The first in the line is CBG!
 CBG is already being sold in the same forms as we can find CBD.
 CBG drops, CBG sprays, CBG gummies, CBG softgels, CBG mints, CBG skin care, CBG flowers..
 It is either found alone or incorporated into CBD formulations in different ratios.
 What makes CBG different from CBD is a matter of scientific debate.
 Still, many users already report very positive results with their newfound cannabinoid.

-In this topic, we will explore how CBG is made, what the researchers think of it.
+In this topic, we will explore how CBG is made and what the researchers think of it.
 We will explore which products are the best for CBG applications, what are the CBG benefits, how it stands on the market, and what the future holds for CBG.

 What is Cannabigerol (CBG)?